Sport psychology: Professional sports

-In professional sports, the role of a sports psychologist is subject to change.
-Roles can changed based on the employment of staff within the organization from management to coaching staff.
+In professional sports, the role of a sport psychologist is subject to change.
+Roles can change based on the employment of staff within the organization from management to coaching staff.
 Examples of services performed include: performance enhancement services, clinical or counseling services, psychological testing, and mindfulness training.
 Through performance enhancement services, psychologists help professional athletes with self-regulation to enhancing team cohesion.
-Sports psychologists in professional sports organizations also must be well trained in clinical or counseling psychology to help professional athletes deal with personal issues that occur off the field.
-Sports psychologists must also be trained in psychological testing which is generally used in pre-drafting situations as professional sports teams want to identify psychological factors that could negatively influence a draft candidate's potential.
-Mindfulness techniques are also a useful too for sports psychologists to utilize as mindfulness training has been linked with better performance in professional competition.
+Sport psychologists in professional sports organizations also must be well trained in clinical or counseling psychology to help professional athletes deal with personal issues that occur off the field.
+Sport psychologists must also be trained in psychological testing which is generally used in pre-drafting situations as professional sports teams want to identify psychological factors that could negatively influence a draft candidate's potential.
+Mindfulness techniques are also a useful tool for sport psychologists to utilize as mindfulness training has been linked with better performance in professional competition.